 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

 Middletown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Middletown are very well educated compared to the average community in the nation: 34.59% of adults in Middletown have a bachelor's degree or even advanced degree.
+The citizens of Middletown are very well educated compared to the average community in the nation: 39.03% of adults in Middletown have a bachelor's degree or even advanced degree.

 Middletown is an extremely ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include German, English, Italian, and Polish.
+Important ancestries of people in Middletown include Irish, Italian, German, English, and Polish.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Polish.